Kethatril/webvr-polyfill/README.md

   // Enable yaw panning only, disabling roll and pitch.
 This can be useful
   // for panoramas with nothing interesting above or below.
   YAW_ONLY: true, // Default: false.

+  // Enable pitch panning only, disabling yaw and roll.
+  PITCH_ONLY: true, // Default: false.

   // To disable keyboard and mouse controls, if you want to use your own
   // implementation.